romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-In GitHub, which access levels or roles are necessary for users to view and manage security alerts in a repository?
+Q: In GitHub, which access levels or roles are necessary for users to view and manage security alerts in a repository?
 <details><summary>Show the answer</summary><p>

 - **Admin access to the repository for managing and dismissing alerts**